christophstrasen/strasen.net/docs/_posts/2023-12-11-managers-personal-task-management.md

 ## Hard constraints

-* Cannot "just" migrate a whole organisation
+* Cannot and should not "just" migrate a whole organisation to a single platform
 * Cannot enforce complicated policies for (most) task origins
   * possible though: "allways tag a person"